Compound Produced by Gut Bacteria May Increase Risk of Allergy, Asthma in Infants

 Possible Interventions Against Early Childhood Immune Disorders

-Authors of the study expressed hope that their findings may lead to development of interventions.
+The authors of the study expressed hope that their findings may lead to the development of interventions.
 Such may help to prevent early childhood disorders related to the gut bacterial community, such as allergies and asthma.